bootdotdev/blog/content/golang/golang-vs-java-go.md

 But which one is best for you?

-We'll start by breaking down the languages, how they work and how they’re used – like I did with [Golang vs C++](/golang/go-vs-c-plus-plus-golang/) – to help you decide which language is best suited for you.
+We'll start by breaking down the languages, how they work and how they're used – like I did with [Golang vs C++](/golang/go-vs-c-plus-plus-golang/) – to help you decide which language is best suited for you.

 First we introduce each language's history, and go through their design.
-Then, we’ll see how stack up against each other in performance, certain applications, popularity, and salary.
+Then, we'll see how stack up against each other in performance, certain applications, popularity, and salary.

 ## Golang vs Java: Opposite Sides of History